 What is an optical network?

-An optical network is the complete package of a fibre optic cabling network and the complex transmission systems that light up the fibre and create a system that can carry all the digital services we rely on today.
+An optical network uses complex transmission systems which run over fibre optic cabling, to carry all the digital services we rely on today.

-Since the very first fibre optic systems became commercially available in about 1980, optical networks have developed into very complex systems which must provide ubiquitous access to very high data rates.
+The very first fibre optic systems became commercially available in about 1980.
+Today optical networks have developed into very complex systems which provide access to very high data rates.
 The telecoms industry is under constant pressure to provide optical networks which deliver ever increasing capacity at ever decreasing prices.
 So how is it done?

 How does an optical network work?